naveen1611/node-kafka-streams-app/README.md

         npm config get msvs_version
         npm config set msvs_version 2013 -g

-Ensure that you set these in env variables (set to appropriateversion and path applicable to your version of build tool)
+Ensure that you set these in env variables (set to appropriate version and path applicable to your version of build tool)

         MSBUILD_PATH=C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\MSBuild\15.0\Bin